StepSisStuck/DCITP-SP-Y1-S1-ClassNotes/math binary.md

-Create a table for binary, hex and decimal numbers.

 | Binary | Hex | Decimal |
 | --- | --- | --- |
 | 0000 | 0 | 0 |